Hackathon Facilitation

 it's a testament to the power of

-collaborative innovation
+collaborative innovation in

 shaping the future of education,